megmuni/ABM-NM-optimization/docs/vscode_remote.md

 8. If all is well, you should now be able to select **Open Folder** in the left sidebar.
 You may need to recomplete the user login/authentication step after selecting the folder you want to open.

-9. Note that you cannot open files normally by clicking on them.
-You can, however, do `CTRL + p` and type the name of your file to view it in the editor.
+9. Note that opening files can sometimes not work.
+You can use `CTRL + p` and type the name of the file to open it if clicking on the file in the left sidebar doesn't work.